redis-developer/basic-redis-chat-app-demo-dotnet/README.md

 }
 ```

-### Pub/sub
-After initialization, a pub/sub subscription is created: `SUBSCRIBE MESSAGES`.
-At the same time, each server instance will run a listener on a message on this channel to receive real-time updates.

-Again, for simplicity, each message is serialized to ***JSON***, which we parse and then handle in the same manner, as WebSocket messages.

-Pub/sub allows connecting multiple servers written in different platforms without taking into consideration the implementation detail of each server.

-### Real-time chat and session handling
+### Session handling

+The chat server works as a basic _REST_ API which involves keeping the session and handling the user state in the chat rooms (besides the WebSocket/real-time part).

 When a WebSocket/real-time server is instantiated, which listens for the next events:

 **Connection**.
 A new user is connected.
 At this point, a user ID is captured and saved to the session (which is cached in Redis).
 Note, that session caching is language/library-specific and it's used here purely for persistence and maintaining the state between server reloads.

 A global set with `online_users` key is used for keeping the online state for each user.
 So on a new connection, a user ID is written to that set:

 **E.g.** `SADD online_users 1` (We add user with id 1 to the set **online_users**).